myoortcloud/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 #.
 Click **Courseware**.

 #.
-Open the part of the course that includes the discussion topic that you want
+Open the part of the course with the discussion topic where you want to make
-   to add to.
+   your contribution.

 #.
 Click **Show Discussion**.

 #.
-Scroll to the post you want to contribute to.
+Scroll to the post where you want to add your thoughts.

 #.
 Click **Expand discussion**.